Subaru-PFS/doc/services/account.rst

     private) `team per group <https://github.com/orgs/Subaru-PFS/teams>`_
-    (by instrument, data reduction, survey) is defined with admin privilege of repositories owned by each team, so you can ask your site local members for it.
+    (by instrument, data reduction, survey) is defined with admin privilege of repositories owned by each team, so you can ask your site local members to make your account in the group.
-  * Instead, you can request to be a member of teams (if you have any one working for) or `outside collaborators to repositories
+  * Otherwise, you can request to be a member of teams (if you have any one working for) or `outside collaborators to repositories
     <https://help.github.com/articles/adding-outside-collaborators-to-repositories-in-your-organization/>`_
     by email to github at pfs.ipmu.jp.